Economy of Macau: Trade

+In 2003, China's Ministry of Commerce established Forum Macao in 2003.
+The Forum's objective is to increase economic ties between China and the Portuguese-speaking countries.
+Its permanent secretariat is located in Macau.

-In 2011, Macau's free-market economy produced total exports of US$1.119 billion (MOP 8.94 billion) and consisted mainly of clothing, textiles, footwear, toys, electronics, machinery and parts.
+In 2011, Macau's market economy produced total exports of US$1.119 billion (MOP 8.94 billion) and consisted mainly of clothing, textiles, footwear, toys, electronics, machinery and parts.
 Total imports for the same period reached US$8.926 billion (MOP 71.32 billion), and consisted mostly of raw materials and semi-manufactured goods, consumer goods (foodstuffs, beverages, tobacco), capital goods, mineral fuels and oils.
 Macau's primary export partner in 2011 was Hong Kong (44.6%).
-Other exports go to Mainland China (15.9%) and United States (7.9%).
-Macau import partners are Mainland China (30.4%), Hong Kong (12%), France (10.4%), Switzerland (7.5%), Italy (7.5%), Japan (6.2%), and United States (6.1%).
+Other exports go to mainland China (15.9%) and United States (7.9%).
+Macau import partners are mainland China (30.4%), Hong Kong (12%), France (10.4%), Switzerland (7.5%), Italy (7.5%), Japan (6.2%), and United States (6.1%).

-In the second half of the 20th century, Macau's economy was diversified with the development of light industry, the influx of migrants from mainland China to serve as a labour force, and increased tourism.
+In the second half of the 20th century, Macau's economy was diversified with the development of light industry, the influx of migrants from mainland China to serve as a labor force, and increased tourism.
 Portugal's efforts to develop economic and cultural links between Macau and Brazil and Portuguese holdings in Africa, however, were not successful.
 Economic ties to the European Union and Taiwan are considered important aspects of Macau's economic role as part of the People's Republic of China.
 Direct access to the neighbouring Zhuhai Special Economic Zone facilitates trade with mainland China.
 As a special administrative region, Macau functions as a free port and as a separate customs territory.